-USC Gould School of Law is seeking anÂ instructor to revise curriculum for and teach our Contemporary Issues in HR ComplianceÂ class.
+USC Gould School of Law is seeking anÂ instructor to teach our Contemporary Issues in HR ComplianceÂ class.

 Students enrolled in this course will be in our Online LL.M., Online M.S.L., and various of our Online Certificate programs.
-Courses will be developed and taught fully online; lecturers may work from any location.
+The course will be taught fully online; lecturers may work from any location.
 Candidates should have strong professional background in the field, preferably with law school and/or online teaching experience.

 Contemporary Issues in Human Resource Compliance (LAW-609) explores regulations and compliance issues as well as related problem-solving techniques in the workplace.
 Various current problems will be explored, such as harassment policies, prevention and enforcement, immigration compliance, social media policies, regulation of employee behavior outside the work place, and more.
 (2 units)